Riesz transform on manifolds with quadratic curvature decay: Introduction

-Recall that a complete Riemannian manifold $(M,g)$ is said to be $\beta-$hyperbolic if the $\beta$-capacity of some/any bounded open subset $\cO\subset M$ is positive, where the $\beta$-capacity is defined by :

-Our proof is based on estimates of the Schwarz kernel of the Riesz transform.
+The proof of \tref{thm:general} is based on estimates of the Schwartz kernel of the Riesz transform.
 Outside the diagonal of $M\times M$, this kernel is smooth and given by:

-Following the philosophy of Pseudo-differential operator on open manifold (\cite{Mel1}) and that we already used in \cite{CCH}, we separate our analysis in two parts: the part closer to the diagonal $\{(d(x,y)\le \upkappa r(x)\}$ where we can use the result of \cite{ACDH}, and the off diagonal part, where we get the estimate :
+Following the theory of pseudo-differential operators on open manifolds (\cite{Mel1}), which we already used in \cite{CCH}, we separate our analysis in two parts: the part closer to the diagonal $\{(d(x,y)\le \upkappa r(x)\}$ where we can use the result of \cite{ACDH} and the off diagonal part, where we get the estimate:

-When $(M,g)$ is a manifold with Euclidean ends, our estimates correspond to the one obtain in \cite{CCH} and are sharp.
-The control on the Ricci curvature will be used to get the gradient estimate for the heat kernel (\cite{LY}).
-We will not use the Kato inequality to control the behavior Laplacian on $1$-form by a Schr\"odinger operator.
-In particular, we do not get Gaussian estimates on the heat kernel of the Hodge Laplacian on $1$-forms.
-It is known that such a Gaussian upper bound implies a boundness result for the Riesz transform (\cite{siko}).
-And in our setting, it is possible to get such upper bound with some sub-critical assumptions on the Ricci curvature (\cite{CZ}, \cite{DA}, \cite{DevyverP}) and it has recently been shown that this sub-critical assumptions yields results for the Riesz transform on $1$ and $2$-forms (\cite{Magniez}).
+When $(M,g)$ is a manifold with Euclidean ends, theses estimates are sharp when one compares to the results of \cite{CCH}.

-We'll improve an earlier result of \cite{CCH} and show that if $M$ has two ends then there are restriction on the range of $p$ where the Riesz transform is $L^p$ bounded: \begin{theo} On a non-$2$-parabolic and $p>2$-parabolic manifold with at least two ends, the Riesz transform can not be bounded simultaneously on $L^p$ and on $L^{\frac{p}{p-1}}$. \end{theo} Recall that a non-parabolic manifold (or equivalently a $2$-hyperbolic) manifold is a manifold carrying a positive Green kernel.
-According to \cite{CD}, the conditions (DUE) and (D) imply that the Riesz transform is bounded on $L^q$ for any $q\in (1,2]$ hence in our setting the above criterium is mainly a criterium for the unboundness of the Riesz transform on $L^p$.
-Moreover, this criterium implies that the gluing result of B. Devyver is optimal.
-In \cite{Devyver_per}, B. Devyver shows that if we consider two manifolds $M_1,M_2$ where the Riesz transform is bounded on $L^p$, such that they satisfy a Sobolev inequality, a lower bound on the Ricci curvature and if the connected sum $M_1\#M_2$ is $p$-hyperbolic then the Riesz transform is $L^p$-bounded on $M_1\#M_2$.
+We will improve an earlier result of \cite{CCH} and show that if $M$ has two ends then there are very general restrictions on the range of $p$ where the Riesz transform is $L^p$ bounded. \begin{theo} Let $p>2$ and let $(M,g)$ be a $p$-parabolic manifold that is $2$-hyperbolic.
+If the Riesz transform is bounded on $L^p$ and on $L^{\frac{p}{p-1}}$ then $M$ has only one end. \end{theo} Remark that in this \tref{thm:nob}, no assumptions on the curvature or on the heat kernel is done.

+For $q\in (1,2]$, the \tref{thm:CD} provides very general conditions for the $L^q$ boundedness of the Riesz transform hence, the above criterion is mainly a criterion for the unboundedness of the Riesz transform on $L^p$ when $p>2$.
+Moreover, this criterion implies that the gluing result of B. Devyver is optimal (\cite{Devyver_per}): {\em Assume $M_1,M_2$ are two Riemannian manifolds that satisfy a Sobolev inequality and a lower bound on the Ricci curvature.
+If on both $M_1$ and $M_2$, the Riesz transform is bounded on $L^p$ and if the connected sum $M_1\#M_2$ is $p$-hyperbolic then the Riesz transform is $L^p$-bounded on $M_1\#M_2$.}